GingerNinja23/ipop-documentation/Building-the-code-for-Android.md

-Tested on Ubuntu 12.04 and Debian Wheezy.
+Tested on Ubuntu 12.04 and Debian 7.

 Go on the [[Building the code for Linux page|Building the code for Linux]] and follow the instructions in the first two sections: